jtamboli07/BPMEWorkshop/business_Services_Project.md

 ![forms_project](images/bServices/6.png)

-New complete the New Process Wizard to look like this.
+Now complete the New Process Wizard to look like this.
 Add a Label and Select Create Case Data Business Service Process.
 This business service will have a form to handle the data capture, a service task to create the case, and also handle any errors that may occur.
+Remember to change the Business service label and rename the Business Category to MyDispute.

 ![forms_project](images/bServices/7.png)